Compose And Perform is a specialist accredited music course for young disabled people who would like to progress further with music.

 Jocelyn Watkins (Classic FM SEN Music Teacher of the Year 2013)

 About the course

-Compose and Perform offers a chance for schools to work with leading specialists in the SEN/D music education field to widen the musical skills and horizons of both pupils and teachers.
+Compose and Perform offers a chance for schools to work with leading specialists in inclusive music education field to widen the musical skills and horizons of both pupils and teachers.

 This course covers the key skills needed for young people to engage with music, in a flexible format tailored to fit the unique needs ofeach individual school and learners.

 There are four core units.
 They can be taken individually, or all together as a KS4 course in place of a GCSE.

 The Compose And Perform course can also help you to meet the National Curriculum for music and Drake Music will support teachers through the process.

 There is no requirement for the units to be completed in a specific timeframe or order, or for all units to be taken which allows flexibility in how the course is delivered.

 Your school can adapt the course to suit the specific needs of your pupils and to offer progression for mixed groups at different levels.